Hidden Valley Middle School

 REPORT CARDS, MIDTERM PROGRESS REPORTS, AND FAILING NOTICES

 Report cards are available online at the end of each quarter.
 A Skylert message will be sent home when grades have been finalized.
-Fourth quarter report cards will be mailed home.
+Fourth-quarter report cards will be mailed home.
 Midterm progress reports are posted in the middle of each quarter.
 A Skylert message will be sent to notify you that midterm grades are available.
-Failing notices are mailed home before the end of each quarter to parents of students who have any Ds or Fs.
-If you would like an official transcript/report card at the end of a quarter, you may request one from the student services center.
+Failing notices are sent electronically by Skyward approximately two weeks before the end of each quarter to parents of students who have any Ds or Fs.
+If you would like an official transcript/report card at the end of a quarter, you may request one from the Counseling Center.

 HVMS recognizes that under some circumstances a schedule change may be required, but these are very rare.
-Students may request a scheduled change the first week of school and again the first week of the second semester.
+Schedule changes will not be made to accommodate lunches.
+Students may request a schedule change during the first week of school and again during the first week of the second semester.
 After the first week of school, an administrator must approve all student-requested class changes.
 Requests for a schedule change can be made in the Counseling Center.

 School hours are as follows:

 Monday - Thursday: 8:00 am - 3:00 pm

 Teachers will be available starting at 7:35 am (9:35 am on Fridays).
 Prior to that time, students must remain either in the cafeteria or library.
 After that time, students may enter the classroom areas.
 Unless you are working with a teacher, you must leave the building and be off campus by 3:10 pm.
 HVMS cannot provide adult supervision after these times.